 • Collaborate, disseminate and gain information concerning the fellowship needs and pass pertinent information

 on to appropriate sources.

-• Membership consists of one member and one alternate member per country/Voting Entity with observers, translators and substitutes.
+• Membership consists of one member and alternate member per country/Voting Entity with observers, translators and substitutes.
 All are welcome to attend in any capacity.

 • Committee members hold regular business meetings using teleconference services and exchange emails to

 facilitate communication and support of members doing service work.

 • Members participate within the committee to facilitate the growth and development of CoDA worldwide via an organizational world structure of regions with regional representatives.